-Performance outcomes Acceptable outcomes AO32.3 The stream bed and banks are protected to prevent erosion or slumping.
-AND AO32.4 The waterway bed is lined with the original top soil retained during the construction.
-AND AO32.5 All debris and other polluting material must be removed from the location and disposed of outside the wild river area.
-AND AO32.6 Temporary barriers must be removed once they are not needed anymore, and the barrier material is deposited in its original location if the material is taken from the declared wild river area, or disposed of outside the wild river area.
-PO33 The works do not impede fish passage particularly during critical periods, which are important for breeding, feeding, nursery and recruitment of indigenous fish species.
+Performance outcomes Acceptable outcomes AO32.2 After construction the stream bed and banks are protected to prevent erosion or slumping, by ensuring: (1) the waterway bed is lined with the original top soil retained during the construction (2) materials that are pollutants (such as debris, chemicals, or construction material) are removed from the location and appropriately treated and disposed of as waste outside the strategic environmental area - for example to a managed landfill (3) temporary barriers are removed after use and the natural materials either returned to their original location in the strategic environmental area, or if not taken from the strategic environmental area, appropriately treated and disposed of as waste outside the strategic environmental area, and the original location in the strategic environmental area, or if not taken from the strategic environmental area, appropriately treated and disposed of as waste outside the strategic environmental area - for PO33 The works do not impede fish passage particularly during critical periods, that are important for breeding, feeding, nursery and recruitment of indigenous fish species. example to a managed landfill.
 AO33.1 Works (except temporary works required for less than 20 business days) that are not drowned out regularly must contain a fish way , the design of which is approved by the Department of Agriculture, Fisheries and Forestry.
 AND AO33.2 Any fish way must be operational at all times except where natural flows would have prevented fish passage.
-AND AO33.3 In the case of drought, any fish trapped in the impoundment must be rescued according to the Fish Salvage Guidelines , Department of Primary Industries and Fisheries, 2004.
+AND AO33.3 In the case of drought, any fish trapped in the impoundment must be rescued according to the Fish Salvage Guidelines, Department of Primary Industries and Fisheries, 2004.
 AND AO33.4 Vegetation and cover is retained or replaced to pre-work levels and conditions.
 AND AO33.5 All works are constructed during periods when fish passage is least affected.
-PO34 No pollutants will be released during construction or operation.
-No acceptable outcome is prescribed.
+PO34 Development avoids or minimises any adverse impacts on environmental values and water quality objectives for receiving waters (surface and groundwater) on site or leaving a site from pollutants.
+AO34.1 Development demonstrates best practice environmental management to meet relevant environmental values and water quality objectives of the Environmental Protection (Water) Policy .
+OR AO34.2 All stormwater, wastewater, discharges and overflows leaving the site are: (1) treated to the quality of the receiving waters prior to discharge, or (2) reclaimed or re-used such that there is no export of pollutants to receiving waters.